robvdpol/RaceControl/README.md

 #### Manual installation
 * Make sure the [.NET 6.0 Desktop Runtime (x64)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime/desktop) is installed on your system.
+* Make sure that [Microsoft Edge WebView2](https://go.microsoft.com/fwlink/p/?LinkId=2124703) is installed on your system.
 * If you have an 'N' version of Windows, make sure the [Media Feature Pack](https://support.microsoft.com/en-us/topic/media-feature-pack-for-windows-10-n-may-2020-ebbdf559-b84c-0fc2-bd51-e23c9f6a4439) is installed.
 * Download the [latest release](https://github.com/robvdpol/RaceControl/releases/latest) and start the installer.
 If a SmartScreen warning pops up, select 'More info' and click 'Run anyway'.
 * Follow the steps in the setup wizard to complete the installation.